 Another benefit is that because the property will be in the ownership of a limited liability company, you will not be personally held liable for any losses made.
 This means that any creditors of the limited company cannot access your personal assets in the event that liabilities cannot be paid.
 That said, this may not be the case if a personal guarantee is required by a mortgage lender.

 Can’t I just offset my tax liability through mortgage tax relief?

 In past years it was possible to reduce your personal tax bill by using mortgage tax relief.
 For some, this could equate to up to 45% of any interest paid on mortgages, loans – including loans to buy furnishings, and overdrafts on the property owned.
 This meant, for example, that if the amount you owed in mortgage interest equated to £9,000 each year, you could deduct this amount from your rental income and only pay tax on the remaining amount based on the tax bracket you were in.
 This was gradually phased out by the government between 2017 and 2020, meaning that 0% of finance costs are now deductible from rental income.

 To replace this outgoing model, a new buy-to-let tax system was introduced which allows landlords to claim a 20% tax credit on the total amount of loan interest paid.
 For example, if £9,000 mortgage interest is payable in a year, a tax credit of £1,800 can be claimed.
 As such, while this new system may not result in higher tax bills for those in the lower tax bracket, for those in the 40% or 45% tax brackets, the liability is potentially much higher.
 This is because the tax relief available only covers 20% of their loan/mortgage interest payment rather than the full amount.

-It is also important to bear in mind that even if you are in the lower tax bracket, any earning from your property if personally owned, must be declared to HMRC and hence may increase your tax bracket.
+It is also important to bear in mind that even if you are in the lower tax bracket, any earnings from your property, if personally owned, must be declared to HMRC and hence may increase your tax bracket.